oweb36/mws-docs/Characters/Air Conditioners/Avxy.md

 Avxy is also the kind of person to name call you.
 He will insult you.
 He will harass you.
 He will throw sarcasm.
 He will annoy you.
 Avxy is disrespectful basically with words.
 He is very offensive and derogatory towards others.
 He is not a leader, and he doesn't plan to.
 Avxy is also the kind of person to demoralize others, and anger them.
 He wants to elicit reactions from you, and he enjoys it to his heart's content.
 Its all for fun to him.
 Its fun to him.

 Avxy is not that evil though, he has his limits for this madness.
 His limits is no actual physical violence.
 Gore and just physical violence is too much for him.
+He just needs rage and provocation to anger, not physical pain.

 Avxy doesn't like racism, especially to black people.
 This is because he is well, black.
 That's just it.
 So please don't be racist.
-He would bat an eye with racism towards non-blacks, but he will go into meltdown ranting why you don't be racist the moment you get racist with blacks.
+He would bat an eye with racism towards non-blacks, but he will go into angry rant on why you don't be racist the moment you get racist with blacks.
+He will go **"YOU'RE RACIST"**-aah rant meltdown if you try do to that.

 ## Relations